GioF71/tidal-connect/README.md

 #### Custom asound.conf

 If you put an `asound.conf` file in the userconfig directory of the repository, this file will be copied to `/etc/asound.conf`, so you can implement your custom configuration.
-You might need to set the variable `FORCE_PLAYBACK_DEVICE` according to the contents of the provided file.
+You might need to set the variable `FORCE_PLAYBACK_DEVICE` according to the contents of the provided file, unless the device you want to play to is named `custom`.

 ## Installation on Moode Audio or Volumio